WesterdijkInstitute/FNP_aux_scripts/README.md

 ## Process GenBank files with fungiSMASH

 Use this script to launch instances of fungiSMASH on a folder with GenBank files.
+Parameters have already been set in `antismash5_parameters.tsv`, which can be customized.
+Tested with `antiSMASH 5.1.2` installed through conda.

 ```
 usage: antiSMASH_on_GenBank.py [-h] -i INPUTFOLDER -r RESULTS -o OUTPUTFOLDER